MinimSecure/unum-sdk/README-lede_generic.md

 Following platforms are supported so far.
  - TPLink Archer C7 v2/v4/v5
- - GL - Inet B1300
+ - GL.iNet B1300
- - TPLink - WDR3600 V1

-Following are also supported, but "support being phased out".
+Following are also supported, but "support is being phased out".
  - Linksys WRT1900CS
- - GL - Inet AR300M
+ - GL.iNet AR300M
+ - TPLink WDR3600 V1

 ## Build

- LEDE code with unum-specifc build config files is here: https://github.com/violetatrium/lede
+ LEDE/OpenWRT code with unum-specifc build config files is here: https://github.com/violetatrium/lede

- Make sure unum-sdk is accessisble from lede as ../unum-sdk.
+ Make sure unum-sdk is accessisble from the lede repo directory as ../unum-sdk.

- Build can be triggered with the following command from lede directory:
+ Build can be started with the following command (in the lede repo directory):
  ./build -d &lt;platform name&gt;

  For example to build for TP Link Archer C7 v4,